quattor/quattor.github.com/_aquilon/management.md

 ### Add an Aquilon user

 A sandbox is associated with an Aquilon user.
-The Aquilon user is associated with an existing Linux account via the `uid` and `gid` but doesn't have to be Aquilon user name doesn't have to match the Linux userid.
+The Aquilon user is associated with an existing Linux account via the `uid` and `gid` but doesn't have to be Aquilon user name doesn't have to match the Linux user ID.
 It must be created with the `aq add_user` command if the user doesn't exist already.
 To list existing users, use: